 - Combine the lime juice, sesame oil and tamari in a small bowl.

 - Remove the skin from the garlic cloves and grate them on a microplane or other small-holed grater.
 Add the garlic to the marinade.

 - Grate the ginger on the same grater.
 Use measuring spoons to scoop 1 1/2 teaspoons of the grated ginger into the bowl.

 - Slice scallions into small rounds and stir them into the marinade, mixing well to combine all ingredients.

 2. Add the steak to the marinade and allow the steak to marinate for about 2 hours.

 3. If grilling:

-- After 2 hours, set up your grill for high direct heat and allow it to fully heat up.
+- Set up your grill for high direct heat and allow it to fully heat up.
 When hot, brush and oil the grate.
 (Oiling the grate helps make sure the meat won't stick to it.
 We dip a wad of paper towel in flavorless high-heat oil such as canola, and, wearing oven mitts, use long tongs to brush it against the top of the grate.
 Careful - if the oil is dripping, the fire may flame up dangerously as you do this!
 Move quickly and keep your distance to do this safely.)

 - When the hot grate has been oiled, lift the flank steak from the marinade, allowing any extra marinade to drip away for a moment, then place it on the grill.
 If the grill is nice and hot, it should sizzle when you lay it down.